wkolowski/coq-mtl/README.md

 ## TODO

-* Make a uniform interface for MonadJoin, MonadBind and MonadComp.
-* Implement MonadBind.
 * Check if all Applicative utility functions have been implemented.
 * Make Applicative a superclass of Monad.
 * Check which definition of monads is best for use with transformers.
 * State MonadPlus laws.
 Play with the MonadPlus reform proposal.
+* Clean up code for instances of Functor and Applicative.
+* Defined instances of Monad for MonadComp and MonadBind.
+* Prove that the three definitions of monads are equivalent.
+* Fix broken commented code.